francoisferland/HBBA/README.md

 Building the whole project locally is recommended, but we also have a Docker-based configuration that isolate some of the dependencies.

-### Complete build (recommended)
+### Complete build on Ubuntu 18.04 and ROS Melodic (recommended)

 Google or-tools has to be installed first to build the Intention Translator (iw_translator).
-Unfortunately, it is not currently offered as a Debian package, but can be built from source or downloaded as a pre-built version for Ubuntu 14.04.
+Unfortunately, it is not currently offered as a Debian package, but can be built from source or downloaded as a pre-built version for Ubuntu 18.04.
 Also, see the "or_tools" subfolder of the iw_translator package for a dpkg generation script that can then be used to install or-tools.
+To use it, simply run:

+  or_tools$ ./generate_dpkg.sh
+  or_tools$ sudo dpkg -i or-tools_ubuntu-18.04_v7.1.6720.deb

+This installs the needed librairies in /opt/or-tools.
+The iw_translator package is configured to point to this location by default.

 The whole distribution also requires those system dependencies: